ampproject/amphtml/spec/amp-var-substitutions.md

 * Asynchronously resolved variables are not available

 ### Restrictions
 The `host` string of an URL does not accept variables.
+It fails on AMP cache.

 ## Variable substitution in links